smaclell/smaclell.github.io/_drafts/preflights-changed-our-world.md

 results.
 Over time they were systematically identified and fixed.

 Now several months later the improvement to the builds is dramatic.
 We can easily iterate on the code and build breaks are much rarer.
-The large number of developers have their changes validated better before merging.
+All developers can benefit from having their changes validated better before merging.

 The Next Project
 ===============================================================================